 Only a few people can compare Joe’s knowledge and expertise in the field of GP.
 He can reach prominent figures and offer lucid insight into the sometimes complex Formula 1 industry.

-Since mid-1998, Joe has attended every Grand Prix, including events held during the pandemic.
 Joe has authored editorials for several magazines and newspapers and served as the GP editor of renowned publications, including Autosport and Autocar.

 He is also a well-known author and an authority on the secret operations carried out by the Special Operations Executive (SOE) in France during WWII.
-He resides in a rural area of France when he isn’t on the road.

 In addition to serving as a visiting lecturer at Cranfield University, and as a past independent director of Caterham automobiles, he is part of the FIA industry working group.